systechafrica/NASSIT-Documentation/docs/src/videotutorials/index.md

 ---
-title: UI Walkthrough
+title: System User Interface (UI)
 ---

-### FundMaster Xc UI
+### UI Walkthrough

-This category of videos shows how to navigate the UI in FundMaster Xc:
+This category of videos shows how to navigate the system:

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">